torch-core/tep-vault-standard/TEPs-Vault.md

 - **`convertToShares`**
   - **Description**:
     - Estimates the number of shares that would be minted for a given asset amount in an ideal scenario.
-    - For multi-asset vaults, converts the deposit amount based on the specified asset using exchange rates (if provided).
   - **Requirements**:
     - MUST NOT include fees charged against assets.
     - MUST NOT vary by caller.